yulonglong/YouSic/README.md

 **To run the application locally:**

 1. Make sure Node.js is installed
-2. Use terminal/cmd and cd to the root directory of YouSiq
+2. Use terminal/cmd and cd to the root directory of YouSiq  (should be where this Readme is)
 3. `$> node server.js`
 4. Visit `localhost:1337` on your local browser